-I will not explain in detail about types that are not relevant to technical analysis.
+I will not explain in detail types that are not relevant to technical analysis.
 Just keep in mind that a simple moving average contains average prices.
 Whereas the exponential moving average is more advanced and gives more value to recent prices.
-The simple moving average is a lagging and slower one but EMA is a faster one and it reacts to price faster while breakout.
+The simple moving average is lagging and slower one but EMA is a faster one and it reacts to price faster while breakout.
 So it can give many false signals.
 It depends on the purpose only.
 I use EMA to extend take profit level.

 Moving average period

 The period represents the time interval.
 In terms of forex, the period is the number of previous candles used for calculating the moving average.
 For example, a period of 21 means MA is calculated by adding up the closing prices of the previous 21 candles and then dividing the total by 21.
 It depends on your strategy like how far in the history you want to look for.
 21 period MA and 1 min timeframe mean you are calculating the average of the previous 21 candles.

 How to use moving average